arkawi97/Internal-GT/README.md

 1. Set build to Debug x64
 1. Rebuild to be sure everything is correct
 1. Inject debug dll to Growtopia
-1. INZERNAL will disable Growtopia's token protection automatically, so admin will not be needed for debugging
+1. Internal will disable Growtopia's token protection automatically, so admin will not be needed for debugging
 1. On visual studio go to  Debug -> Attach to Process -> Find Growtopia
 1. All done, it should be attached.
 If it asks for admin perms then you did not inject the dll properly.
 * Now you can set breakpoints and trace, etc.